Snuggly and sustainable: 12 of the UK’s best eco friendly slippers

 Buying slippers that have been ethically produced make those winter nights even more snuggly.
 Look for brands with supply chain transparency.
 Certifications such as FairTrade are also great indications of ethical production and fair labour practices.
 For more on fair trade certifications, read here.

-Top eco friendly Slippers in the UK
+Top eco friendly slippers in the UK

 Eco friendly slippers in leafy sitting room